ClickCease

 Rehabilitative alimony usually lasts between 3-10 years.

-Indefinite alimony
+Indefinite Alimony

 Indefinite alimony, also known as permanent alimony, is the rarest form of alimony.
 It is awarded following a divorce.